KatKlee/beer-mobile-app/README.md

 *A react app using data from an API.*

-*Languages/tools: html, css, javaScript and reactJS.*
+*Languages/tools: html, css, javascript and reactJS.*

 *The specifics of this project:
 – Routing per BrowserRouter/Routen/Route (react router dom)